 9. New vs. Used Equipment

 Used equipment can offer cost savings, but evaluate the trade-offs in terms of condition, warranty, and longevity.
-For some applications, newer models provide efficiency gains and features that justify the higher upfront cost.
+For some applications, newer models provide efficiency gains, modern controls, and safety features that justify the higher upfront cost.

 10. Training and Workforce Readiness